 Is Problem-Solving Therapy Effective?

 Extensive research and studies have shown the efficacy of problem-solving therapy.
-PST is considered effective in its practice and in that significant improvements can be visible within a short amount of time.
-PST is also a useful approach in addressing numerous problems and psychological issues.
+PST can yield significant improvements within a short amount of time.
+PST is also useful for addressing numerous problems and psychological issues.
 Lastly, PST has shown its efficacy with different populations and age groups.

-A meta-analysis of 21 independent samples utilizing PST for depression concluded that problem-solving therapy was as efficient for reducing symptoms of depression as other types of psychotherapies and antidepressant medication.
-Furthermore, PST was also shown to be significantly more effective than not receiving any type of treatment.
-And, lastly, it was determined that when all the training components of PST were included it led to a person having self-confidence in solving future problems.7
+One meta-analysis of PST for depression concluded that problem-solving therapy was as efficient for reducing symptoms of depression as other types of psychotherapies and antidepressant medication.
+Furthermore, PST was significantly more effective than not receiving any treatment.
+7 However, more investigation may be necessary about PST’s long-term efficacy in comparison to other treatments.5,6

 How Is PST Different From CBT & SFT?